The rotator cuff muscles: supraspinatus

 When a tear occurs, the person typically has difficulty abducting their arm and often leans to the side in order to make it seem like their arm is abducting.

-Symptoms can include generalized shoulder pain.
-It’s not uncommon for someone with a rotator cuff tear to be woken at night by the pain.
+With a rotator cuff tear, symptoms can include generalized shoulder pain.
+In fact, it’s not uncommon for someone with a rotator cuff tear to be woken at night by the pain.

-People who get this condition often wake up one morning and have extremely limited range of motion.
-Sometimes the cause is completely unknown (idiopathic), sometimes it stems from rotator cuff tears, and sometimes it arises just from an acute strain of the shoulder.
+With the condition of frozen shoulder, people often wake up one morning and have extremely limited range of motion.
+Sometimes the cause is completely unknown (idiopathic).
+But, sometimes it stems from rotator cuff tears, and sometimes it arises from an acute strain of the shoulder.